D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

    requested plots and other presentation-level results.

-At the present development stage, the first step, the Fortran configuration reader, and the Fortran HDF5 distribution reader are implemented.
-The program prints the normalized configuration and a summary of every input distribution to the terminal; it does not yet calculate the ion sink.
+At the present development stage, the first step, the Fortran configuration and HDF5 readers, and neutral-parameter construction are implemented.
+The program prints the normalized configuration, each input distribution, and the derived six-level neutral population and velocity to the terminal; it does not yet calculate the ion sink.
 The output-processing Python wrapper will be added after the Fortran calculation produces output.

 Run the current workflow from the FIDASIM repository root: